Shared medical appointments (SMAs) for diabetes have been shown to be an effective approach for helping patients manage their type-2 diabetes.

-Invested in Diabetes (IID) is a pragmatic, cluster randomized comparative effectiveness trial of diabetes shared medical appointments (SMAs) using patient-driven educational content delivered by multidisciplinary care teams including peer mentors, compared to SMAs with standardized content delivered by health educators.
+Invested in Diabetes is a pragmatic, cluster randomized comparative effectiveness trial of diabetes shared medical appointments (SMAs) using patient-driven educational content delivered by multidisciplinary care teams including peer mentors, compared to SMAs with standardized content delivered by health educators.
 The aims are to implement patient-driven and standardized SMAs in twenty practices using patient and provide partner engagement and evidence-based implementation strategies, and to evaluate differences in patient participation in care, patient-reported outcomes (diabetes distress, self-care behaviors, quality of life), clinical outcomes, and practice-level adoption, implementation, and maintenance.
-IID was funded by the Patient Centered Outcomes Research Institute (PCORI), and more information about IID can be found at this link.
+Invested in Diabetes was funded by the Patient Centered Outcomes Research Institute (PCORI), and more information about Invested in Diabetes can be found at this link.

 Patient and primary care clinic partners engaged in planning this study proposed a model with "diabetes' veterans" (i.e., diabetes peer mentors) who co-facilitating group visits with a variety of diabetes care professionals, and then working one-on-one with patients to help apply what they learned.
 The group visit curriculum should include topics on physical activity, healthy eating, taking medication, acceptance and coping, and social support, and each cohort of patients should get to select topics most relevant to them.